 - Loss of bladder control

 How do you know if your reaction to a drug is allergic or non-allergic?
-If the reaction occurs within 30 to 60 minutes after taking the drug, it’s driven by the IgE and is an allergic reaction.
+If the reaction occurs within 30 to 60 minutes after taking the drug, it’s suspected to be an IgE related allergic reaction.
 If the reaction occurs within 90 minutes or past the one-hour mark, or even hours to days to weeks after exposure, it’s a pseudo-allergic reaction.

 About 10 percent of people have an unwanted reaction to penicillin, but about 80 percent of them lose the allergy a decade after the initial reaction.
-Still, it’s important to get an allergy test if you are unsure about whether or not you are allergic, Dr. Love advised.
+Still, it’s important to be evaluated by an allergist if you have a drug allergy, Dr. Love advised.

 During allergy testing, Allergists and immunologists will take a very detailed drug allergy history, including gathering facts such as the type and timing of the reaction, what was done to treat the reaction, timing to resolution, and any subsequent exposure to the medication.
-Specialists can perform skin testing, blood testing, and drug testing to determine a drug allergy.
+Specialists can decide on the most appropriate method of testing to determine the drug allergy.

 “Most patients with a drug allergy benefit from having an allergy specialist evaluate their drug reactions,” said Dr. Love.